-Eligible economic activities in accordance with the taxonomy-Climate Change mitigation ОрЕх 7.7 Acquisition and ownership of buildings 0.39% Eligible economic activities in accordance with the taxonomy-Climate Change adaptation ОрЕх 11.1 Education 0.51% Eligible activities in accordance with the taxonomy 0.91% Non-eligible economic activities in accordance with the taxonomy 99.09% Total 100.00% development of new implementation guidance and publication of the four remaining environmental objectives could give rise to amendments and restatement of the information obtained in this analysis.
+Eligible economic activities in accordance with the taxonomy- climate change mitigation OpEx 7.7 Acquisition and ownership of buildings 0.39% Eligible economic activities in accordance with the taxonomy- climate change adaptation OpEx 11.1 Education 0.51% Eligible activities in accordance with the taxonomy 0.91% Non-eligible economic activities in accordance with the taxonomy 99.09% Total (A+B) 100.00%

 The information contained in this report takes into account the methodology applied by Alba and its subsidiaries, and the KPIs obtained in the first year measured in order to comply with Taxonomy for Sustainable Finance Regulation (EU) 2020/852.
-However, developments in understanding and sectorial positions, the
+However, developments in understanding and sectorial positions, the development of new implementation guidance and publication of the four remaining environmental objectives could give rise to amendments and restatement of the information obtained in this analysis.